Those Were the Lesbians

 “Yuk, I could never do that.”

-“It would work better than beating on his chest like those helpless women in the movies.”
+“It would work better than beating on his chest like helpless women in the movies.”

-The women in the class did not suspect I was ignorant.
+The women in the class didn’t guess I was ignorant.
 Even I didn’t know how much I didn’t know.
 So, the class went great.
 The students looked up to me.
-Some of the women had been raped and were highly motivated.
-Some were flirting with me.
-They were cute.
+The women who had been raped were highly motivated.
+Some cute women were flirting with me.
 We planned another workshop.
-I knew I needed to quickly learn more.
+I knew I needed to learn more quickly.

-My former husband worked with a guy who studied Kung Fu in Chinatown.
-Larry introduced me to his teacher, Sensei Wong Ha in his basement gym on Hawks St. I bowed to the thin stern man dressed in black.
-He had been a Hong Kong enforcer before the Wong clan brought him to work for them in Vancouver.
+My ex-husband worked with a guy who studied Kung Fu in Chinatown.
+He introduced me to his teacher, Sensei Wong Ha in his basement gym on Hawks St. I bowed to the small stern man dressed in black who had been a Hong Kong enforcer.
 He spoke only Toisanese.
-Reluctantly he agreed to teach this strange white woman.
+Reluctantly, he agreed to teach this strange white woman.
 He carefully showed me the first stance and kicks of the classic martial arts sets.
-I loved the graceful, powerful choreographed fighting moves.
+I loved the graceful, powerful, choreographed fighting moves.

 After work I would rush down to the dingy basement gym and join young Chinese kids kicking, leaping in the air, twirling swords, smashing each other with staffs and chains.
 I learned to punch and kick and jump but Sensi refused to teach me sparring.

 I had studied judo.
-I was teaching self-defense, but in the Kung Fu class I was only learning choreographed fights.
+I was teaching self-defense, but the Kung Fu fighting I was learning was all choreographed.
 I wanted to learn to really fight.

 A psychiatrist colleague introduced me to his daughter Katie, who was fighting in her karate club.
 I caught my breath when Katie looked at me with her intense blue eyes.
 She met me downtown at her slightly sleazy gym.
 The room was all sweaty grunting men except for Katie’s slim lovely Asian girlfriend and one other tall dynamic young white woman.
 Lorraine had long brown hair and a quick grin.
 She was barely out of high school, but she was the star fighter.
 We bowed.
 I threw snap punches to her head, her body.
 I kicked low.
-She smiled as she easily blocked every punch and kick.
+She smiled as she easily blocked my every punch and kick.
 She was so fast.
 I wasn’t half done blocking her return punch and she’d already jump kicked to my head.
-I was awed, and just nodded when her instructor told me she was as good as any Olympic athlete.
+I stepped back and bowed in awe, gasping for breath.
+I just nodded when her instructor told me she was as good as any Olympic athlete.

-Lorraine kindly agreed to teach a women’s karate class with me at UBC and in my backyard.
+Lorraine kindly agreed to teach a women’s karate class with me.
+The self-defense classes got better.
 Lorraine moved into the spare bedroom at my house.
-She studied trades.
-Her girlfriend Anita moved in.
-Their friend Rusty joined the classes.
+And then her girlfriend Anita moved in.
+Their friend Rusty hung out with us.
 On weekends, Lorraine entertained me with stories of fights she would win at the Vanport Hotel bar.

 “I just walk past one of these big old diesel dykes as she’s taking a drink.
 I ‘accidently’ bump her arms so she spills her drink all over.
 They go nuts and start swinging.
 I floor them.”